Seek Irony are :

 “Israel is a very small country, probably about the size of Houston,” explains Rom.
 “It is an island in the middle of all this crazy war-raging Middle East.
 We have the Mediterranean sea on one side and a bunch of countries who “don’t really like” Israel on all its other borders.
 So we were pretty trapped.
 That reality didn’t allow us to just buy a van and go on tour to fulfill our dreams.
 But, we were among the lucky few who were really making a decent living as full time musicians in Israel, so it was a very risky move on our part.
 As scary as it may be to restart your career from scratch in a new and unfamiliar place, we were more concerned with the idea that in five years from now we would be stuck in the same place with our professional careers, so we felt like we had to make a move.
 We knew we would have to do it to get to the next step of both our personal musical careers and the band’s career.”

-Austin, Texas was chosen for its rich, and open, musical history, and as part of the relocation plan, Kfir decided to also start up a new Austin based recording studio called “Evil Snail Studios”, which will be the band’s recording home.
-And after a few intense months of searching, the Gov brothers welcomed on board two new members, Austin’s local Grammy nominated and Progressive Rock Hall of Fame guitar hero Alex Campbell, and bassist/sound engineer Adam Donovan who had already worked on tour as a live sound and light tech with “Die Krupps” and “KMFDM”.
+Austin, Texas was chosen for its rich, and open, musical history, and as part of the relocation plan, Kfir decided to also start up a new Austin based recording studio called “Evil Snail Studios”, which is the band’s recording home base.
+After a few intense months of searching, the Gov brothers welcomed on board two new members, Austin’s local Grammy nominated and Progressive Rock Hall of Fame guitar hero Alex Campbell (Also plays for the worldly famous Trans Siberian Orchestra), and bassist/sound engineer Adam Donovan who had already worked on tour as a live sound stage manager and light tech with “Die Krupps” and “KMFDM”.